Yellowpages.com: History

+In September 2018, 13 million users visited Yellowpages.com.

+Acquisitions

 In 2005, SBC acquired AT&T and took on the stronger AT&T brand.
 One year later, AT&T acquired Bellsouth for US$67 Billion.
 At this point, the YELLOWPAGES.com business was no longer a joint venture, instead, it became a wholly owned subsidiary of AT&T, also doing business as AT&T Interactive.